 I love to paint.
 In my classroom we paint quite often and I don’t mind a little splatter or mess (most of the time).
 But I also like art explorations that are less messy.
-This particular activity is a “non painting” paint activity.
+This particular campfire art activity is a “non painting” paint activity.
 This particular version is great for a camping theme but you can change up the colors in different ways to adjust to fit what your children’s interests are.

-Camping Process Art
+Campfire Process Art

 - Coffee Filters (cheap ones work great)